-Part of the Live principle is rest.
+Rest is part of the Live principle.
 We believe that a full life isn’t just about working.
 Our work is important but we all need rest too.
 I’ve written about rest before on this blog so I encourage you to read more.

 I want to focus on a particular element of the rest principle in this article: how faith allows us to rest.